salsita/node-pg-migrate/README.md

 You should now have two tables in your DB :tada:

-If you will want to change your schema later, you can e.g. add lead paragraph to posts:
+If you want to change your schema later, you can e.g. add lead paragraph to posts:

-Run `npm run migrate create posts lead`, edit `xxx_posts_lead.js`:
+Run `npm run migrate create posts_lead`, edit `xxx_posts_lead.js`:

 ```js
 exports.up = (pgm) => {